dazeus/dazeus-nodejs/README.md

 Remove a property from the DaZeus database.

+    DaZeus.getPermission(permission, scope[, default], callback)

+Get a permission (with the given default as a default).

+    DaZeus.setPermission(permission, scope, allow[, callback])

+Set a permission to the given allow or denied value (true for allow, false for deny).

+    DaZeus.unsetPermission(permission, scope[, callback])

+Remove a permission.

     DaZeus.message(network, channel, message[, callback])

 Send a message to a specific channel on a specific network.